Dr-Terrible/ineluctable-overlay/README.md

 ### Disclaimer

-Keep in mind that this overlay provides packages that aren't in the Portage tree.
+Keep in mind that this overlay provides packages that differ from the ones in the Portage tree.

 > **If you do have troubles with an ebuild provided by this overlay, please take it up with the ebuild provider (the owner of this GitHub account) and not with the official Gentoo's developers.
 In short, in case of issues, please DO NOT report bugs at bugs.gentoo.org for these ebuilds.**